dklopstein/waste-sorting-classifier/README.md

 ```
 res_df, best_params = tune_rf_hyperparameters(X_train_flat, y_train, X_valid_flat, y_valid)
 ```
 Using the resulting res_df, we calculated differences in accuracy across training and validation to assess model generalization.
-This helped us filter out overfit models and prioritize configurations with consistent performance across data splits.
 We computed `train_valid_diff`, the difference between training and validation accuracy for each row in the resulting dataframe.

-We applied a threshold of 0.1 to filter models that had a `train_valid_diff` of over 10% to remove models that overfitting and then sorted by validation accuracy to identify the best-performing configurations.
+We applied a threshold of 0.1 and then sorted by validation accuracy to identify the best-performing configurations.
 Below is the code used:

 ```
 res_df['train_valid_diff'] = abs(res_df['train_acc'] - res_df['valid_acc'])